 The clinical psychologist conducts a psychological assessment of the client, using a range of methods to diagnose disorders.
 These include:

 The APA points out that some clinical psychologists choose to work with specific disorders such as addiction or post-traumatic stress disorder (PTSD).
-Others elect to work with specific psychological issues such as work-related stress or relationship problems.
+Others elect to work with specific psychological issues such as work-related stress or relationship / marriage problems.
 Clinical psychologists may also choose to work exclusively with a particular demographic, such as with youth or with older people.

 Regardless of how they specialize, there is a high demand for clinical psychologists, and they find employment in a wide range of settings, including private practice, hospitals, businesses, schools, mental health facilities, the military and with the government.

 Clinical psychology is closely related to school psychology and counseling psychology.
 One distinction is that there are a few states which have begun to allow clinical psychologists to prescribe medication as long as they have attained specific levels of training and certification.

 Counseling psychologists "help patients deal with and understand problems, including issues at home, at the workplace, or in their community."
 That's according to the United States Department of Labor's Bureau of Labor Statistics (BLS)which gives a combined total of over 108,000 for the number of counseling, clinical and school psychologists in the U.S.

 Counseling psychology focuses on helping clients to identify their assets and strengths and to use these to their advantage when faced with challenges at the various stages of life.
 Counseling psychologists take into consideration how people interact with each other; the client's social environments (family, school, community, work); and all other internal and external factors which influence a person's behavior, such as gender, sexual orientation, and mental state.
 These positions often have lots of similarities with a therapist.